torjc01/docker-ojs/README.md

 store them with an absolute path (that it’s annoying to make stuff portable) but I prefer better control about where data is stored than leave it in docker hands.

-This is just an image, so feel free to modify to fit your needs.
+And remember this is just an image, so feel free to modify to fit your needs.

 You can add your own volumes.
 For instance, make sense for a plugin developer or a themer to create a volume with his/her work, to keep a persistent copy in